Cuba frees Canadian businessman Tokmakjian after three years in jail

 No immediate reason was given for the sudden release of Tokmakjian, whom Cuba had previously hailed as a model business partner over 20 years for supplying crucial transportation equipment during a severe economic crisis after the collapse of the Soviet Union.

-Then the company was suddenly caught up in an investigation of Cuba’s international trading sector as part of a crackdown on corruption.
+The company was later caught up in an investigation of Cuba’s international trading sector, part of a crackdown on corruption.

-It was unknown whether Canada’s role had any influence on Tokmakjian’s release.

-Reporting by Daniel Trotta, additional reporting by David Ljunggren in Toronto; Editing by Chizu Nomiyama
+Reporting by Daniel Trotta, additional reporting by David Ljunggren in Ottawa and Jeffrey Hodgson in Toronto; Editing by Chizu Nomiyama